 February 14, 1971 -- Roger Crozier (27 saves) and Paul Andrea (1-2-3) led the Sabres to a 3-2 home win.
 Rick MacLeish scored his first NHL goal.

-April 4, 1971 -- Andre Lacroix scored twice in the last 4:18 lifting Philly to a 3-3 tie in the season finale.
+April 4, 1971 -- Andre Lacroix scored twice in the last 4:18 lifting Philly to a 3-3 home tie in the season finale.
 The Flyers held a 9-2 shots advantage after one period but trailed 1-0.
 Buffalo led 2-0 until Rick MacLeish scored his second NHL goal with 1:10 left in the second period.
 The Sabres took a 3-1 lead with 5:50 remaining.
 Joe Daley made 32 saves for the Sabres.

 November 5, 1971 -- Gilbert Perreault scored twice and Roger Crozier made 27 saves in the Sabres' 5-2 home win.
-The Sabres extended a 2-1 lead in the third period with three goals in 78 seconds.
+The Sabres scored three times in 78 seconds in the third period.

 February 13, 1972 -- Bobby Clarke (1-2-3) scored with less than nine minutes remaining and Philadelphia tied 4-4 in Buffalo.
 After Jimmy Lorentz evened the game 3-3 with 55 seconds to play in the middle period, Flyers' goalie Doug Favell received a game misconduct and was ejected; this left Philly with injured backup Don "Smokey" McLeod as the goalie for the rest of the game.
 McLeod, who was in his second game with the Flyers, had a knee injury suffered the night before when he made his Flyers' debut in Minnesota against Gump Worsley.
 It appeared that forward Gary Dornhoefer (who had two assists) would wear goalie gear as an emergency replacement.
 McLeod, however, did play and stopped eight of nine shots.
 Rick Martin of the Sabres scored his 38th goal which tied Gilbert Perreault's NHL rookie record set the prior season.
 A few days earlier, goalie Bruce Gamble suffered a career-ending heart attack in a game at Vancouver and he was replaced for the following night's game in Oakland by Russ Gillow (emergency signing) who did not see action.

-March 16, 1972 -- The teams played to a 3-3 tie in Philadelphia.
-Bill Flett scored twice for the Flyers in a 3-3 tie at Philadelphia.
+March 16, 1972 -- Bill Flett scored twice for the Flyers in a 3-3 tie at Philadelphia.
 Rick MacLeish scored his first goal of the season.
-MacLeish played 43 NHL games in his first two NHL seasons and scored three times -- all in separate games against Buffalo.
+MacLeish played 43 NHL games in his first two NHL seasons and scored three times, each in different games against Buffalo.

 March 30, 1972 -- Doug Favell made 28 saves in the Flyers' 3-1 home win.
 Rick Foley tied the game early in the third period.
 Joe Watson scored the GWG with 6:40 to play.
 Bob Kelly, who assisted on Watson's goal, finished the scoring.
 Jim Lorentz gave the Sabres a 1-0 lead in the first period and that was the lone goal during the first 46+ minutes.
 Dave Dryden made 38 saves in the loss.

-April 2, 1972 -- Gerry Meehan's blast just inside the blue line with four seconds to play, on the last day of the regular season, eliminated the Flyers from the 1972 playoff picture. http://www.youtube.com/watch?v=OKanX...eature=related The Flyers, who led 2-0, needed a win or tie to advance but lost 3-2.
+April 2, 1972 -- Gerry Meehan's blast just inside the blue line with four seconds to play, on the last day of the regular season, eliminated the Flyers from the 1972 playoff picture. http://www.youtube.com/watch?v=OKanX...eature=related.
+The Flyers led 2-0 and needed a win or tie to advance.
 Roger Crozier made 36 saves in Buffalo's 3-2 home win.